5l1v3r1/Vproxy/README.md

 > This script was built and test on Kali-Linux and should work on any linux distribution

 #Usage
->Setup VPN server on localip, and redirect traffic sent from clients to destination port 80 and 443 to proxy instance
+>Setup VPN server on localip and redirect traffic sent from clients to destination port 80 and 443 to proxy instance

 ```sh
 $python vproxy.py -localip 192.168.1.9 -phost 192.168.1.10 -pport 8080 -port 80,443